ganeti/ganeti/doc/rapi.rst

 ``PUT``
 ~~~~~~~

-Create an exports of an instance.
+Create an export of an instance.

 Returns a job ID.